skiwithpete/alarmpi/configs/README.md

 ## Alarm configuration
-Alarm content can be configured by editing `alarmpi.config`.
+Alarm content can be configured by editing `alarmpi.conf`.
 This configuration file specifies which components of the alarm are enabled and which text-to-speech (TTS) engine should be used, if any.

-### alarm.config description
+### alarm.conf description

 **[main]**
 * **readaloud**